Bobby Kerr verdict on Stewart Donald and Jack Ross and target for next season

 “Now hopefully next season, they can go one better and win something.”

-Kerr remains a follower of the club he represented for twelve years of his career - and was in attendance at Wembley as Sunderland narrowly missed out on promotion in the play-off final.
+Kerr remains a follower of the club he represented for twelve years of his career - and was in attendance at Wembley as Sunderland narrowly missed out on promotion in the League One play-off final, losing to Charlton Athletic.

 And while disappointed that the Black Cats couldn’t take the chance presented to them, Kerr praised the level of support shown across the weekend.